-Be open to hearing about how someone’s age, gender, race, sexuality, location, etc might be affecting their experience in your workplace.
+Be open to hearing about how someone’s race, gender, age, sexuality, and more might be impacting their experience in your workplace.
 Having more knowledge of your team members backgrounds helps you understand not only how to communicate with them, but can also shed light on where they might have different priorities, motivating factors, and blind spots.
-For example, is your baby boomer having a challenge relating to a younger boss or coworkers?
+For example, is your baby boomer having trouble relating to a younger boss or coworkers?
 Are your team members in other regions repeatedly invited to team meetings scheduled in the middle of the night?
-Is the way you speak to a team of mostly men making female team members feel left out or uncomfortable?
+Is the way you speak to a team of mostly white employees making Black team members feel uncomfortable?
 These are just a few examples of some of the questions you need to ask of yourself as a leader.

 4. Individualize your approach

 Learn what communication style and channels work best for different team members.
 Younger team members may prefer communicating over instant messenger (IM) programs or text instead of email and phone calls, while veteran team members may prefer face-to-face meetings.
 Find out what your team is most comfortable with and be flexible about using multiple communication channels.